 9-6-10.
-If an application If the governing body of a municipality with a population of less than one thousand at the time of filing is presented with a petition for dissolution signed by fifteen percent of the registered voters of any the municipality, based upon the total number of registered voters at the last preceding general election, having less than one thousand inhabitants is presented to the governing body asking for the dissolution of the municipality, the governing body shall call a special election by giving fifty days' published notice-thereof to determine whether the municipality-shall must be dissolved.
-No A signature on the application petition is not valid if signed more than six months prior to the filing of the application petition.
-If any-such application petition is presented on or after January first prior to the annual municipal election and within sufficient time to comply with the provisions of § 9-13-14 chapter 9-13, the question-shall of dissolution must be submitted at that annual municipal election.
+If the governing body of a municipality with a population of less than one thousand at the time of filing is presented with a petition for dissolution signed by fifteen percent of the registered voters of the municipality, based upon the total number of registered voters at the last preceding general election, the governing body shall call a special election by giving fifty days' published notice to determine whether the municipality must be dissolved.
+A signature on the petition is not valid if signed more than six months prior to the filing of the petition.
+If any petition is presented on or after January first prior to the annual municipal election and within sufficient time to comply with the provisions of chapter 9-13, the question of dissolution must be submitted at that annual municipal election.

-The vote upon the question of dissolution-shall must be by ballot and cast in the manner provided-by in chapter 9-13.
+The vote upon the question of dissolution must be by ballot and cast in the manner provided in chapter 9-13.

 9-6-11.
-Where an election is had under held pursuant to § 9-6-10 and a majority of the votes cast at such election shall be are against dissolution, there shall be no other another election may not be held for the purpose of dissolving the municipality until five years after the date of such the first election.
+Where an election is held pursuant to § 9-6-10 and a majority of the votes cast are against dissolution, another election may not be held for the purpose of dissolving the municipality until five years after the date of the first election.

 9-6-12.
-If a majority of all the votes cast at an election-under pursuant to § 9-6-10-shall be are for dissolution and such vote shall have been given by the turnout for the election was at least two-fifths of all the legal voters in such of the municipality, as shown by the vote cast at the last preceding annual election therein, based upon the total number of registered voters at the last preceding general election, then a statement of the vote signed by the mayor or president of the Board of Trustees board of trustees and attested by the auditor or clerk shall finance officer must be filed in the office of the register of deeds of the proper county; and such or counties in which the municipality is situated.
-The municipality shall, at the expiration of six months from the time of holding such the election, cease to be a municipality, and the property belonging to it the municipality after the payment of its debts and liabilities-shall must be disposed of in such manner as the governing body may direct by transferring the property on an equitable basis to the county or counties in which the municipality is situated.
+If a majority of all the votes cast at an election pursuant to § 9-6-10 are for dissolution and the turnout for the election was at least two-fifths of all the legal voters of the municipality, based upon the total number of registered voters at the last preceding general election, then a statement of the vote signed by the mayor or president of the board of trustees and attested by the finance officer must be filed in the office of the register of deeds of the county or counties in which the municipality is situated.
+The municipality shall, at the expiration of six months from the time of holding the election, cease to be a municipality, and the property belonging to the municipality after the payment of debts and liabilities must be disposed of by transferring the property on an equitable basis to the county or counties in which the municipality is situated.

-Such dissolution shall Dissolution does not affect the rights of any person under any contract with-such the municipality.
+Dissolution does not affect the rights of any person under any contract with the municipality.

 9-7-1.
-The Board of Trustees board of trustees of a third class municipality shall consist of not less than three nor more than consists of either three or five members elected at large.
-Each shall member must be a legal voter of the municipality in accordance with § 9-14-2.
+The board of trustees of a municipality consists of either three or five members elected at large.
+Each member must be a legal voter of the municipality in accordance with § 9-14-2.
 The number of trustees of a municipality may be increased to five or reduced to three in the manner prescribed by chapter 9-11.